 A lower facelift or necklift requires some downtime.
 For patients who do not desire prolonged downtime, the Ultherapy procedure provides an excellent alternative.
 Our office specializes in Ultherapy and surgical facelifts.

-Recovery After Lower Facelift
+Recovery Time After Lower Facelift

-Recovery Time after Lower Facelift
+Recovery Time on Lower Facelift

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.